axelhd/DCS_Mission_Aircraft_Editor/README.md

 3. `python csv_to_lua --csv <csv path> --out <output lua path> --json <json file path form step 2>`

 > Please note that the `csv_to_lua` function is currently a work in progress and may not function properly at this time.

+## Known issues
+lua_to_csv.py path validation is broken if input file is not in current directory